thegreatsunra/basic-now-static-server/README.md

 > Serve a static site on Zeit's [now](https://zeit.co/now) using [Express](https://expressjs.com/) and [basic-auth](https://github.com/jshttp/basic-auth)

-**Important Note:** This app aims to provide a layer of obscurity for static sites beyond a randomly generated `now` URL.
-This app _does not_ provide a layer of security.
+**Important Note:** This tool aims to provide a layer of obscurity for static sites beyond a randomly generated `now` URL.
+This tool _does not_ provide a layer of security.

 Anyone (or anything) with sufficient time, motivation, or computational power could guess your `now` URL, brute-force your `basic-auth` username and password, or find another way into your hosted site.

-Any static site you serve with this app, while obscure, should still be considered publicly available on the internet.
+Any static site you serve with this tool, while obscure, should still be considered publicly available on the internet.

 ## Prerequisites